CodeupClassroom/pinnacles_html/notes.md

 The value of some attributes is optional, for instance disabled in input.
 The quotes are also optional unless the value has a space

+# Servers paths

+The root folder of a server, usually is not the same as the root folder of the machine For our projects the root of the server is directory where our HTML pages are.
+For instance `pinnacles_html`.
+This folder is called the **public directory**

 ## Paths